 The Project: A Unique Approach to Music Theory

-This project started from a personal frustration: I wanted to translate what I knew on guitar to the piano, and existing tools didn’t help.
-Since launching the latest version in December 2025, the app has had over 5,000 visits, with roughly 600 unique visitors in the last week alone (as of writing this on Feb 10, 2026).
+This project started from a personal frustration: I wanted to translate the chords I knew on the guitar, to the piano, and any existing tool that I tried just didn’t help.
+Since launching the latest version in December 2025, the app has had over 5,000 visits, with roughly 600 unique visitors in the last month alone (as of writing this on Feb 15, 2026).

 My Role

-I designed and coded every version of this app.
-The original was built for Mac/iOS in 2020.
-At the end of 2025, I rebuilt it as a React web app — using Claude Code as an experiment in AI-assisted development — and it’s the version available today.
+I thoughtfully designed, and coded every version of this app.
+The original was built for Mac/iOS in 2020, and at the end of 2025, I rebuilt it as a React web app using Claude Code as an experiment in AI-assisted development.
+This is the version that is available today.

 The Problem: Sheet Music Isn’t Straightforward